 As with most things in life, there is no one-size-fits-all answer to the question of when students should take the ACT and SAT tests.
 In an earlier blog I highlighted the test differences, but with the question of when students should test, there is not one blanket answer for every student, unfortunately.

-For most students, I suggest taking both ACT and SAT tests late in the student’s Sophomore year in school.
+For most students, I suggest taking both ACT and SAT tests late in the student’s Sophomore year in school as a BASELINE test.
 Why?
 There are five simple reasons.

 - Taking both allows your child to see which he/she prefers